Ma-Pe-Ma/Betting-Competition/ReadMe.md

 The installer sets ups a `certbot` container which acquires the TLS certificate/key for the webserver (this requires an open 80 port), the needed parameters are acquired from the aforementioned `configuration.json` file.

-Then the app/server container is built.
-The application is served with nginx + gunicorn, these require the 80 and 443 ports to be exposed to the web.
+Then both the client/nginx and server/flask container is built.
+The application can be reached through the client which serves the SPA client and acts as a reverse proxy for the backend, this requires the 80 and 443 ports to be exposed to the web.

+To install the app run:

+    sudo -E ./install.sh /BettingInstance/

+To update a container:

+    sudo -E docker compose -f ./docker-compose.yml -f ./certbot-override.yml up -d --build --force-recreate --no-deps betting-server

 ### Team description files